-- This amount will be paid directly into your bank account in one installment, most likely in June 2020.
+- This amount will be paid directly into your bank account in one instalment, within 6 working days of making a claim.

 - The grant received will be subject to Income Tax and also counts as income for the purposes of tax credits.

 - New parents who are self-employed may also now be able to make a claim if their income was affected in the 18/19 tax year, either due to pregnancy or taking time off for childcare in the first 12 months after the birth.
 If you believe that you may be affected by this change, please contact us for further information.

 - You do not need to have made a claim for the first SEISS grant in order to receive the second grant.